ttu/ruuvitag-sensor/README.md

 ##### Find sensors

 `RuuviTagSensor.find_ruuvitags` and `RuuviTagSensor.find_ruuvitags_async` methods will execute forever and when a new RuuviTag sensor is found, it will print its MAC address and state at that moment.
-This function can be used with command line applications.
-Logging must be enabled and set to print to console.
+This function can be used with command-line applications.
+Logging must be enabled and set to print to the console.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor